 Bryce Hallett, The Sydney Morning Herald, March 23 2006

 Trudy Dalgleish graduated from NIDA after a three-year degree in Technical Production.
-She has received many prestigious awards for her Lighting Designs such as a Helpmann Award for White Devil (Best Lighting Design, Theatre) and in 2002 she won an ‘Entech’ Award for Best Lighting Designer – Live Events.
-Trudy Dalgleish also won the John Truscott Design Award for Excellence, the Music Theatre Technical Design award for the lighting of Eureka at the Green Room Awards and most recently, a Green Room Award for Best Lighting for Hairspray and was nominated for a ‘Mo’ Award for outstanding contribution to musical theatre as well as a Helpmann Award for Dead Man Walking and a Green Room award for The Boy from Oz (Production Company) and Cunning Little Vixen (Victorian Opera) in the category Best Lighting.
+She has received many prestigious awards for her Lighting Designs such as a Helpmann Award for White Devil (Best Lighting Design, Theatre), an ‘Entech’ Award for Best Lighting Designer - Live Events, the John Truscott Design Award for Excellence, the Music Theatre Technical Design Award for the lighting of Eureka at the Green Room Awards and a Green Room Award for Best Lighting for Hairspray and was nominated for a ‘Mo’ Award for outstanding contribution to musical theatre as well as a Helpmann Award for Dead Man Walking and Green Room Awards for Orlando (Opera Australia), Boy from Oz (Production Company) and Cunning Little Vixen (Victorian Opera) in the category Best Lighting.

-Trudy was also Lighting Director for the Sydney Entertainment Centre for seven years where her lighting designs included everything from circus, ice-skating, opera, ballet, and corporate theatre to rock concerts and sporting events.
+As Lighting Director for the Sydney Entertainment Centre for seven years, Trudy’s lighting designs included everything from circus, ice-skating, opera, ballet, and corporate theatre to rock concerts and sporting events.
 Lighting designs include: BB King, Don McLean, Dizzy Gillespie, Gene Pitney, Glenn Campbell, John Denver, Joan Baez, Johnny Cash, Sesame Street Live, Torvil and Dean, Australian Indoor Tennis Championships, South Pacific Games Closing Ceremonies, Supercross Masters, Premiers Concerts Royal Command Performance, The Moscow Circus and the Australian Ballroom Dancing Championships.
 She has also been Assistant Production Manager for The Big Day Out, Bolshoi Ballet’s Tour of South East Asia and the Australian Film Industry Awards.

-Trudy Dalgleish is managed by Sarah Thomas: firstname.lastname@example.org
+Trudy Dalgleish is managed by Graham Pushee: email@example.com